Odyssey

 }

-Tip: When choosing names in your schema, try to be descriptive but concise.
-For example, we could have chosen duration as one of the names.
-However, durationMs is a bit more descriptive on the format of the returning in milliseconds.
+Tip: When choosing field names in your schema, try to be descriptive but concise.
+For example, we could have chosen duration as one of the field names.
+However, durationMs is a bit more descriptive on the format of the field returning in milliseconds.
 We could have also chosen durationInMilliseconds for further clarity.
-If we wanted to also support returning a formatted string, we could add a new called durationString.
-Using descriptions also helps with clarity.
+If we wanted to also support returning a formatted string, we could add a new field called durationString.
+Using GraphQL descriptions also helps with clarity.
 Learn more about schema naming conventions in the Apollo documentation.

 Don't forget to add descriptions to the schema using the [GraphQLDescription] attribute.